Everest High Pass Trek

 • Explore the Gokyo Lakes and Gokyo Ri

-• Adventurous, challenging trek with rewarding mountain views and once-in-a-lifetime
+• Adventurous, challenging trek with rewarding mountain views and a once-in-a-lifetime experience

 Everest Three High Passes Trek